-The 22-hour event kicks off at 5 p.m.
-Friday, Feb.
-17 in third-floor studios of the Langford Architecture Center’s Building A when the accessibility-related challenges will be announced.
-Hackathon participants, teamed in groups as large as eight, will be tasked to develop wide-ranging solutions that will enhance campus accessibility for all, such as architectural or planning proposals, curricula, applications or artistic installations.
+The 22-hour event kicked off in third-floor studios of the Langford Architecture Center’s Building A when the accessibility-related challenges were announced.
+Hackathon participants, teamed in groups as large as eight, were tasked with developing wide-ranging solutions to enhance campus accessibility for all, such as architectural or planning proposals, curricula, applications or artistic installations.
 All kinds of solutions will be welcomed.

 Contest mentors with experience interpreting large datasets will be available to help teams brainstorm and think creatively.

-Entries will be evaluated at 3 p.m., Feb.
-18 by a jury of university faculty and representatives.
-An awards ceremony will conclude the event.
+Entries were evaluated by a jury of university faculty and representatives.
+An awards ceremony concluded the event.

 In a 2014 diversity council-hosted hackathon, participants created innovative presentations of diversity-related data.